 A: Now!
 However, you can’t put safeguards in place if you don’t first know what you already have and what you lack.
 Therefore, you must check your current security controls by conducting a security risk analysis.
 From there, you will develop a risk management plan.
 Furthermore, make sure you have policies and procedures that describe how you will implement and maintain your administrative, physical, and technical safeguards.

-A HIPAA security program will help your organization detect and defend itself against the hydra of security threats.
-We designed a cloud-based compliance management solution with security and simplicity in mind.
-From the HIPAAtrek platform, you can create custom security reminders for staff training.
-Additionally, HIPAAtrek houses your policies and procedures and keeps a security incident log.
-Contact us to learn more or request your FREE demo today.
+A robust HIPAA security program will help your organization detect and defend itself against the hydra of security threats.
+We designed a compliance management solution with security and simplicity in mind.
+From our cloud-based platform, you can create custom security reminders to aid in staff training.

 P.S.
 Stick around!
 Next week’s post will answer common questions about privacy safeguards.